libp2p/specs/webrtc/browser-to-browser.md

   DCUtR does not provide a mechanism to trickle local address candidates to the remote as they are discovered.
   Trickling candidates just-in-time allows for faster WebRTC connection establishment.

+- Why does _A_ and not _B_ initiate the signaling protocol?

+  In [DCUtR] _B_ (inbound side of the relayed connection) initiates the [DCUtR] protocol by opening the [DCUtR] protocol stream.
+  The reason is that in case _A_ is publicly reachable, _B_ might be able to use connection reversal to connect to _A_ directly.
+  This reason does not apply to the WebRTC browser-to-browser protocol.
+  Given that _A_ and _B_ at this point already have a relayed connection established, they might as well use it to exchange SDP, instead of using connection reversal and WebRTC browser-to-server.
+  Thus, for the WebRTC browser-to-browser protocol, _A_ initiates the signaling protocol by opening the signaling protocol stream.

 [DCUtR]: ./../relay/DCUtR.md
 [identify]: ./../identify/README.md